aesadin/Pokedex.Solution/README.md

 * _Run the application_
   1. _In the terminal, navigate to the project directory by running the command `> cd Pokedex`_
-  2. _Now that we are in the LocalShops directory you will run the command `> dotnet ef migrations add Demo`_
+  2. _Now that we are in the Pokedex directory you will run the command `> dotnet ef database update`_
-  3. _Once your terminal has finished loading you will run the command `> dotnet ef database update`_
+  3. _Once your terminal has finished loading you will run the command `> dotnet run`_
-  4. _Once you see the Migrations directory pop up you can run the command `> dotnet run`_

 ## Known Bugs